kaidez/kaidez.com/_posts/2012-09-12-remove-files-from-github.md

 tags: [git, github, tute]
 ---

-If you’ve every tried to remove files from a [GitHub][1] repository by dragging them to your Trash or Recycle Bin and then doing a `git push`, you know that this doesn’t work.
+If you’ve every tried to remove files from a [GitHub][1] repository by dragging them to your Trash or Recycle Bin and then doing a `git push`, you know that this doesn't work.

  [1]: http://GitHub.com/